Copyright Chartered Accountants Ireland 2018. All Rights Reserved.

-The Accountancy Ireland Podcast Budget 2016 Special is now available featuring Liam Lynch, Tax Partner and Head of Insurance at KPMG and Deputy President of Chartered Accountants Ireland; Kim Rowan, Tax Manager at Chartered Accountants Ireland; and Paul Dillon, Taxation Partner at Duignan Carthy O'Neill and a member of Council.
+Liam Lynch, Tax Partner and Head of Insurance at KPMG and Deputy President of Chartered Accountants Ireland; Kim Rowan, Tax Manager at Chartered Accountants Ireland; and Paul Dillon, Tax Partner at Duignan Carthy O'Neill, discuss Budget 2016.

-Liz Riley interviews Niall May, Audit, Advisory and Assurance Partner at Baker Tilly Ryan Glennon, about the new role of the internal auditor; Kim Rowan, tax manager at Chartered Accountants Ireland, gives us top tips for iXBRL; and Ed Heffernan talks about making a career change.
+Interviews with Niall May, Audit, Advisory and Assurance Partner at Baker Tilly Ryan Glennon, about the new role of the internal auditor; Kim Rowan, tax manager at Chartered Accountants Ireland, on iXBRL; and Ed Heffernan talks about making a career change.

-On the August 2015 Accountancy Ireland Podcast, Ian Mitchell from Eighty20 Focus give tips on creating a harmonious working relationship with your partner; James McNally from PwC discusses how tax practitioners can make the tax function more of a strategic asset; and Dawn Leane explains why Chartered Accountants Support is an important member resource.
+Ian Mitchell from Eighty20 Focus gives a few tips on creating a harmonious working relationship with your partner; James McNally from PwC discusses how tax practitioners can make the tax function more of a strategic asset and Dawn Leane, HR Director for Chartered Accountants Ireland talks about the importance of Chartered Accountants Support.

-Chartered Accountants Ireland Deputy President Liam Lynch talks about Strategy 2020; Stephen Tormey speaks to delegates at the annual conference; and Daisy Downes, outgoing-Managing Editor of Accountancy Ireland tells stories about her time at the Institute.
+Chartered Accountants Ireland Deputy President Liam Lynch talks about Strategy 2020; Stephen Tormey talks to delegates at the annual conference; and Daisy Downes, outgoing-managing editor of Accountancy Ireland, recalls her time at the Institute.